Charliechen114514/CCIMXDesktop/README_EN.md

 ### 🚀 Planned optimization of the desktop body:

-- Add a pull-down quick settings channel (brightness adjustment, etc.)
+- Added a quick setting channel for the drop-down menu (brightness adjustment, etc.)
-- Add a desktop refresh function for buttons
+- Added a desktop refresh function for buttons (wait for the next version to update the button driver, press the button to force return to the HOME interface)
-- Develop a **to-do/reminder app** that is deeply integrated with the desktop.
-Support displaying upcoming reminders in the status bar and important reminders on the lock screen.
-Enhance the automatic brightness reduction after a long period of inactivity and the brightness enhancement setting when clicking
+- Developed a **to-do/reminder application** that is deeply integrated with the desktop.
+Supports displaying upcoming reminders in the status bar and important reminders on the lock screen.
+(The plug-in system already supports)
+- Enhanced the automatic reduction of brightness after a long period of no response and the brightness enhancement setting when clicking
-- Plan to add a lock screen and user settings interface (the most basic user system)
+- Plan to add lock screen and user settings interface (the most basic user system)

 ### 🚀 Plan to write and provide more external basic programs: